Building Resilient Cloud Workloads with AWS Well-Architected Reviews

 Complimentary assessments are offered at Polymath discretion for qualifying workloads.
 Contact us to confirm availability.

-As part of the well-architected review assessment offering, Polymath Services performs a current state assessment of the six pillars of the well-architected framework:
+As part of the Well-Architected Review assessment offering, Polymath Services performs a current state assessment of the six pillars of the AWS Well-Architected Framework:

 • Operational Excellence: streamline operations with runbooks, observability, and continuous improvement loops.